01 June 2011

 But yer faather, God help us all, stumbled over to another stone and said, "Good God, dis man lived ta 145 years old!"

-The utter two were amazed and asked fer the name, surely dis was sumthin it was and surely dey had heard of this old geezer.
-So yer faather lit a match and read out ta dem, "Miles."
+The utter two were amazed and asked fer the name.
+Surely dis was sumthin it was, an' surely dey had heard of this old geezer.
+So yer faather lit a match an' read out ta dem, "Miles."

 "Wot be da last name?"
 Grandfaather urged.